+91 9999466225 info@anujjindal.in

 If you are planning to prepare for NABARD Grade A 2024 exam, you can take a look at the exam pattern to understand the structure of the exam in a detailed manner.

-To begin with, both Phase 1 and 2 of both the exams are conducted online, so you do not get the satisfaction of scribbling on paper.
+To begin with, both Phase 1 and 2 of both the exams are conducted online.
+A total time duration of 2 hours is given to clear the exam so you must allocate time accordingly to complete different sections.

 Let’s jump in.